Fata Morgana (Efteling): Ride

 Total ride time is 8 minutes, capacity of 1800 persons/ hour.

 An on-ride photo is taken part way through.

 History and details

 The attraction is considered to be the link between the old fairy-tale style of Anton Pieck and the newer, more intensive rides.

 The opening was planned for 1984, but in order to give more time for the designing team it was postponed to 1986.
 The original name Fata Medina was changed to Fata Morgana to avoid confusion with the Islamic holy city, though it is more likely that it was a reference to the first completed part of the ride, the Medina quarter- the poor district and central marketplace.

-The decorative art was bought in the Moroccan city of Marrakech and the animatronics were dressed by Belgian designer Jeanine Lambrechts.
+The decorative art was bought in the Moroccan city of Marrakesh and the animatronics were dressed by Belgian designer Jeanine Lambrechts.

 Underwater rotating disks regulate the transport system provided by the Swiss manufacturer Intamin.
 The whole transport system was developed by Intamin (as a Tow boat ride).

 Total cost, converted from Guilders: €7 million.